gurrrrrrett3/light/docs/index.md

 - Secure your messages for you.
 Static serialization ensures you get the types you expect, but the data can still be manipulated by exploiters.

 - Provide a built-in signal implementation.
 Light messages can only be connected or disconnected with a single callback.
-For convenience, a thread reuse implementation is packaged out-of-the-box with [`light.connect()`](./api/network/messages/listening/connect.md)
+For convenience, a thread reuse implementation is packaged out-of-the-box with [`#!luau light.connect()`](./api/network/messages/listening/connect.md)
 [why?](#q-why-only-allow-one-callback)

 ## FAQ / Q&A